Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Extending Buchdahl theorem in vacuum

 Acting on this metric with a Buchdahl transformation with respect to the spacelike Killing vector $\partial_\varphi$ provides the spacetime $\bar{g}_{ESLC}=T^{(2)}_{(0,-1)}\bar{g}_{Schw}=T^{(1)}_{(1,1)}g_{Schw}$ of which the line element reads

 Note that this metric is not diffeomorphic to (\ref{lv22}).
-Therefore, the different vacuum metrics generated by means of these transformations (\ref{bg}) are not diffeomorphic in general, and this is consistent with the non Abelian nature of the transformations.
+Therefore, the different vacuum metrics generated by means of these transformations (\ref{bg}) are not diffeomorphic in general, and this is consistent with the non-Abelian nature of the transformations. {The latter geometry \eqref{lv223}, also has an asymptotically locally flat region as $r\rightarrow\infty$, and the spacetime interior extends up to $r=2M$, where the spacetime is singular.
+In this case the Killing field $\partial_t$ remains timelike for $2M<r<\infty$.}

 Finally, we propose to re-derive the previous results with a static and spherical seed metric using the mini-superspace formalism.
 This approach also presents the advantage of specifying the thermodynamic properties of the solutions obtained by means of the generating technique method.
 As usual, we work in the Euclidean formalism with the Euclidean time $\tau$ related to the Lorentzian time $t$ by $t=i\tau$.
 In order to fit with the prescription of (\ref{Buchdahlgener}), we shall consider an Euclidean ansatz of the form